munificent/game-programming-patterns/book/spatial-partition.markdown

 ### Units on the field of battle

 Say we're making a real-time strategy game.
 Opposing armies with hundreds of units will clash together on the field of battle.
 Warriors need to know which nearby enemy to swing their blade at.
-The na&iuml;ve way to handle this is by looking at every pair of units and seeing how close they are to each other:
+The naïve way to handle this is by looking at every pair of units and seeing how close they are to each other:

 ^code pairwise